Warwick has unveiled the Gnomes, a line of bass amplifiers that are so small you could stick them in your jacket pocket en route to the show.

 Warwick's Gnome line-up comes in three models, the 200-watt Gnome and Gnome i heads, and the flagship 280-watt Gnome i Pro head – each shares the same enclosure and setup, though the Gnome i and Gnome i Pro have USB connectivity.

-- 10 best bass guitars 2020: four-string, five-string and electro-acoustic basses for every budget
+- Best bass guitars: four-string, five-string and electro-acoustic basses for every budget (opens in new tab)

 The Gnomes have had their Class D circuitry squeezed into the smallest of formats with just enough room on the front panel for your 3-band EQ, gain and master volume, and quarter-inch inputs and outputs for your instrument and headphones for silent practice.